devben-io/docs/README.md

 ## Info

 The [GitBook](https://www.gitbook.com/ "GitBook") is automaticaly built with the [TravisCI](https://travis-ci.org/ "TravisCI") from the `source` branch.
 The static site is pushed to the `gh-pages` branch.
+## Editor
+A WYSIWG Editor for editing the GitBook can be found [here](https://www.gitbook.com/editor).
 ## Branches

 ### **source**